Grey Space

 However, just because this understanding is in your head, it is not therefore arbitrary or completely up to your own subjective whims to describe in any way you see fit.
 In general, there is a strong tendency to overreact when some initial ideal, like some kind of automatic access to the physical truth, is invalidated: we need to learn to embrace the grey.

-Some ways of understanding the physical universe have better predictive validity than others, and the process of science is all about refining our objective understanding to generate more precise, accurate theories about how it all works.
+Some ways of understanding the physical universe have better predictive validity than others, and the process of science is all about refining our objective understanding to generate more precise, accurate theories about how it all works (see truth-likeness).

 This objective knowledge is “real” in the sense that it provides a good, predictive account of how reality behaves, but it is not “real” in the sense that it somehow comes directly into our brains from the physical universe.
 Constructs such as “electrons” and “electromagnetic force” are theoretical tools we use to describe the behavior of the physical universe: they are what they are, and we are just trying to accurately describe them using concepts in our brains.